Tutorial#

 With Simple ML for Sheets, also referred to as Simple ML, everyone can use Machine Learning (ML) in Google Sheets without knowing ML, without coding, and without sharing data with third parties.

-This tutorial takes you through the steps of using Simple ML for Sheets to solve three exercises: Predicting missing values (task 1), identifying abnormal values (task 2), and training / evaluating & understanding a model manually (task 3).
+This tutorial takes you through the steps of using Simple ML for Sheets to predict missing values in your data in a spreadsheet.

 Prerequisites#